 Premium Pricing vs. Pricing Penetration Strategy

 Premium pricing is a pricing strategy where the product price reflects its value.
-In this type of pricing strategy, the producers charge high fees for their products to provide high quality and higher perceived value.
+In this pricing strategy, the producers charge high fees for their products to provide high quality and perceived value.

-The premium pricing strategy seeks to create a good image for the development, and it does not matter whether the product’s price is way more than the competitors’ price.
+The premium pricing strategy seeks to create a good image for the development.
+It does not matter whether the product’s price is way more than the competitors’ price.

-While the penetration pricing strategy is where the producers charge low prices for their products to penetrate the market and get more customers, the penetration pricing strategy seeks to attract new customers and increase market share.
+The penetration pricing strategy is where the producers charge low prices for their products to penetrate the market and get more customers.
+It seeks to attract new customers and increase market share.

 Type of Products

-Penetration pricing strategy: Penetration pricing strategy is widely used for essential commodities such as pharmaceuticals, mobile phones, and so on.
+Penetration pricing strategy: Penetration pricing is for essential commodities such as pharmaceuticals, mobile phones, and so on.

 How Do They Help Companies?

-If premium pricing is used consistently through all the product life cycle stages, it will increase profit margins or promote customer loyalty.
+Suppose premium pricing is used consistently through all the product life cycle stages.
+In that case, it will increase profit margins or promote customer loyalty.

-On the other hand, a penetration pricing strategy will always result in lower profit margins, but it can lead to its rapid growth.
+On the other hand, a penetration pricing strategy will always result in lower profit margins.
+Still, it can lead to its rapid growth.